About the Planners of Color (PoC)

 Yet, there has been significant growth in the PoC network since 2020.
 The message is clear.
 There is a collective need to fulfill human experiences of connection, belonging, friendship, creativity, healing, and overcoming similar challenges.
 PoC is focused on equipping its members themselves with self-care strategies that are necessary given the journey ahead of us to eradicate structural and systemic racism in our respective fields.
 Furthermore, our efforts are concentrated on ensuring that our communities (people and place-based) are planned without us being forgotten, planned alongside those who live in them, that planning jargon is uncoded and accessible to anyone including non-English speakers, and that plans confront, eradicate, and remedy discriminatory policies.
 To reach these goals, it means that the places where we live, work, or gather need the tools to better influence change without compromising our well-being, or our brothers/sisters.’

-Therefore, the PoC's Executive Committee is in the process of re-focusing the network given the collective call to integrate community safety, healing, and emotional wellbeing into the movement strategies.
+Therefore, the PoC's Executive Committee is focused in integrating community safety, healing, and emotional wellbeing into the movement strategies.
 Additionally, the Network would like to cultivate partners who are willing to be our friends in a meaningful way.

 All too often, the lives, stories, and data of BIPOC communities are used and objectified in the rhetoric of social change.
 The cost is to the community's collective liberation.
 Justice must include honoring the truth of Black movements, and their lives by uplifting the joy, resilience, genius, and care that comes with our experiences of dismantling oppressive systems.